theninthsky/client-side-rendering/README.md

 ## What Might Change in the Future

 As time passes, [connection speed is getting faster](https://worldpopulationreview.com/country-rankings/internet-speeds-by-country) and end-user devices get stronger.
-So the performance differences between all possible website rendering methods are guarenteed to be mitigated even further.
+So the performance differences between all possible website rendering methods are guarenteed to be mitigated even further (except for SSR which depends on the API server response times).

 There is the new SSR method called _Streaming SSR_ (with Server Components) and frameworks (such as Qwik) which are able to reduce the amount of JS that has to be downloaded initially.
 <br>
-However, there are also better CSR frameworks such as Svelte and Solid.js which have very small bundle size and are very optimized for rendering performance (thus greatly improving the FCP on slow networks).
+However, there are also better CSR frameworks such as Svelte and Solid.js which have very small bundle size and are much faster than React (thus greatly improving the FCP on slow networks).

 Nevertheless, it's important to note that nothing makes pages load faster than the SWR approach, which is only possible through client-side rendering.